Lucie McLaughlin is an artist and writer from Belfast

 2017 BA(Hons) Fine Art, Central Saint Martins

-Everything Rests on a Tablecloth With Lemons, text + videos with sound, Exploding Appendix Dossier, 2021
+Everything Rests on a Tablecloth With Lemons, (Text + Videos with Sound) Exploding Appendix, 2021

 "a scene in which ceaseless attempts to posit the self in time, when time has seemingly ground to a halt, sees discrete references and recollections threaten to overwhelm the subject.
-Proclamations, demands and new formal frameworks are one thing, but what of our immediate experience as individuals, when the world undergoes such a dramatic shift – when we find ourselves alone in a room where revolution in its secondary sense, “an instance of revolving”, seems to have become a distant and alien concept?
-Where we are stuck in time, ossifying despite our artistic or critical endeavours?
+Proclamations, demands and new formal frameworks are one thing, but what of our immediate experience as individuals... when we find ourselves alone in a room where revolution in its secondary sense... seems to have become a distant and alien concept?
 In exploring the phenomenal aspects of time and space and their affects upon both the creative and critical process, Everything Rests On A Tablecloth with Lemons blurs the line between diary, essay and poetry." (from the introduction to the dossier, edited by Bradley Tuck and Max McNally)

 Suppose A Collapse arranges moments between two cities, each viewed through the lens of the other, intimately mapping the interiors of a fourth floor flat in Madrid and the childhood bedroom of a three-bed semi in Belfast.
 Memoir, poem and essay combine to form a collection of experiences based on the author’s changing relationship with her absent father, extended ‘(non)family’ and mother, while film and art inform the movement between lucidity and a fracturing present.
 How many times can we fold up our lives into smaller and smaller shapes until there’s no room anymore, only the one that we’re in?